opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

     @code{.sh}
     adb shell getprop ro.product.cpu.abi
     @endcode
-    If you're using an AVD emulator, go Window \> AVD Manager to see the list of availible devices.
+    If you're using an AVD emulator, go Window \> AVD Manager to see the list of available devices.
     Click Edit in the context menu of the selected device.
 In the window, which then pop-ups, find the CPU field.